 All other UK residents are entitled to the new UK Global Health Insurance Card (GHIC) under the EU-UK trade and cooperation agreement reached in December 2020.

 The UK National Health Service (NHS) will continue to accept EHICs issued by EU member states.

 Who is entitled to the new EHIC

-Persons who receive a UK state pension or another exportable UK benefit and live in the EU, Norway, Iceland, Liechtenstein or Switzerland by the end of 2020 can continue benefiting from state-provided healthcare where they live using this new card.
+Persons who received a UK state pension or another exportable UK benefit and lived in the EU, Norway, Iceland, Liechtenstein or Switzerland by the end of 2020 can continue benefiting from state-provided healthcare where they live using this new card.

 Frontier workers, that is individuals who work in the UK but live in the EU, Norway, Iceland, Liechtenstein or Switzerland, or workers posted temporarily to such countries before 31 December 2020 are entitled to the new UK EHIC too.

 Family members of the above groups also have the right to get the new card, according to UK government guidance.

 In addition, the UK will issue the card to UK students, including citizens from non-EU countries who reside in Britain and have paid the UK’s Immigration Health Surcharge (or are exempt), who are attending schools and universities in EU or EFTA countries at the end of the Brexit transition.

 The new EHIC must be requested from the NHSBSA through an online portal launched on November 9 2020.

 Access to the portal was staggered.
 The first groups invited to apply were pensioners or recipients of UK benefits living in the EU and their family members, frontier workers and their family members, and students.